 - NFIP Rate Escalator.
 The Affordability Act did clarify that the owners of business properties built before the first flood insurance rate map (or pre-FIRM) will pay no more than a 25 percent increase each year.
 However, the 25 percent increases do not stop until the small business owner proves that they are being charged the full-cost premium for the property.
 This requires the owner to hire a licensed surveyor and provide FEMA with an elevation certificate; elevation certificates can cost anywhere from a few hundred to thousands of dollars.
-If the certificate shows that the property owner has already reached full cost, the owner may request an optional elevation-based rating and end the 25 percent increases; otherwise, the owner stays on the escalator.7 Yet, many property owners tell our members that they have not been informed of this option.
+If the certificate shows that the property owner has already reached full cost, the owner may request an optional full-risk rating and end the 25 percent increases; otherwise, the owner stays on the escalator.
+Yet, many property owners tell our members that they have not been informed of this option.
 Others fear that they could see more than a 25 percent increase if the certificate shows they're paying too little and so choose not to pursue the optional rating.
-Still others lack the financial resources needed to spend out of pocket and obtain an elevation certificate.
-As a result, today, many small business owners are stuck on an endless escalator of 25 percent increases even when they may already be paying more than full cost for their flood insurance. - Unknown Scope of Affordability Issues Where will the rate escalator end and how many are facing unaffordable premiums in 5-10 years?
+Still others may lack the financial resources needed to spend out of pocket and obtain an elevation certificate.
+As a result, today, many small business owners are stuck on an endless escalator of 25 percent increases even when they may already be paying more than full cost for flood insurance. - Unknown Scope of Affordability Issues Where will the rate escalator end and how many are facing unaffordable premiums in 5-10 years?
 FEMA cannot definitively answer this question because it does not have elevation data on the one million pre-FIRM properties in the program.
-The Agency believes that most of these structures are located below the Base Flood Elevation i.e., the expected depth of the flood waters during a 100-year storm.8 Because the 25-percent increases are compounding annually under the statute, NFIP rates will grow exponentially.
+The Agency believes that most of these structures are located below the Base Flood Elevation i.e., the expected depth of the flood waters during a 100-year storm.
+Because the 25-percent increases are compounding annually under the statute, NFIP rates will grow exponentially.
 If FEMA takes a typical pre-FIRM property and projects 25 percent increases compounded into the future, it would only take a few years before NFIP rates return to levels that led to the public outcry after BW12.
-Based on the most recent NFIP rate tables, the maximum possible rate in the program for a business property is \$125,000 per year,9 but without the elevation data, we won't know how many small businesses will actually reach rates at this order of magnitude.
+Based on the most recent FEMA rate tables, the maximum possible rate in the NFIP is \$62,500 per year, but without property elevation data, we won't know how many small businesses will actually reach rates on this order of magnitude.

 Under these circumstances, small business owners unable to afford the premium would have limited options.
 If they try to sell, the owners could be facing substantial losses.
 Yet at this level of flood risk, they are unlikely to find more affordable insurance coverage in the private market.
+Nor would they have access to the private financing that could help them to mitigate and bring